Seattle Rugby Club: Seattle–OPSB (2006–2014)

-After years of mixed success, the Super League teams grew a culture of winning and reached the playoff rounds 3 years in a row, and the finals twice.
-The BCRU teams were also consistently near the top teams in their respective divisions, reaching the playoffs in most of their seasons.
-A combined 8 National Sevens titles, as well as winning the bowl in the 2014 World Club Sevens Championships, success was proven achievable on the big stages.
-With an injection of talented players and coaching staff such as Waisale Serevi, Ben Gollings, and Justin Fitzpatrick, Seattle-OPSB felt ready to take the next steps towards growing the club and rugby in the Pacific Northwest.
+After years of mixed outcomes, the Super League teams reached the playoff rounds for 3 years in a row, and entered finals twice.
+The BCRU teams were also consistent in their respective divisions, reaching playoffs in most of their seasons.
+A combined 8 National Sevens titles, as well as winning the bowl in the 2014 World Club Sevens Championships, proved their abilities.
+With an mixture of enthusiastic players and coaching staff such as Waisale Serevi, Ben Gollings, and Justin Fitzpatrick, Seattle-OPSB took steps towards growing the rugby club in the Pacific Northwest.

 Saracens (2014–2020)

 In June 2014, Seattle-OPSB joined the Saracens Global Network, renaming themselves as Seattle Saracens.
 They were the ninth team to join the network, after VVA Saracens, São Paulo Saracens, Abu Dhabi Saracens, KL Saracens, Impala Saracens Nairobi, Timișoara Saracens and Toa Saracens.

 On May 9, 2015, the Seattle Saracens beat Meraloma Rugby 26–25 in the Division 1 final.
 As a result, they were promoted to the CDI Premier League.